wendy174/Stay-Vibes/client/README.md

 # Stay Vibes

-This inspiration of this project design was to recreate the famous app Airbnb and utilize our abilities in making an app with React and Rails.
+The inspiration of this project design was to recreate the famous app Airbnb and utilize our abilities in making an app with React and Rails.
 This is a fun app to rent and list homes around the country that are unique in their own ways.
 In the website users will be able to:
 * Signup with a profile
 * View all the listings, and reviews that are associated with it
 * Delete reviews